-The National Emergency Services Memorial was founded by Tom Scholes-Fogg in Autumn 2016.
+The Emergency Services Cenotaph was founded by Tom Scholes-Fogg in Autumn 2016.

-The National Emergency Services Memorial is a registered charity in England and Wales (1172996) and registered with Her Majesty’s Revenue and Customs.
+The 999 Cenotaph is a registered charity in England and Wales (1187751) and Scotland (SC048678) and is registered with Her Majesty’s Revenue and Customs.